tlam67/tlam67/README.md

 ### Welcome 👋

 I'm Tristan, a Computer Science student at the University of Waterloo.
-I'm currently looking for an internship for Winter 2024.
-Previously I have worked at Plenty of Fish as a Machine Learning Engineer, and at Arcturus, WSIB Innovation Lab, and Hop In as a Software Engineer.
+I'm currently looking for new grad opportunities starting in 2025.
+I am currently working as an SDE Intern at Amazon, on the DynamoDB Storage Node Performance team!
+Previously I have worked at Plenty of Fish as a Machine Learning Engineer Intern, and at Arcturus, WSIB Innovation Lab, and Hop In as a Software Engineer Intern.

-👀 Interested in ML/AI and Data Science
+👀 Interested in Backend Development, ML/AI and Data Science

 ---
 ### Apart from developing...
 ✈️ I love travelling around the world, previously on exchange @ The University of Hong Kong

-⚽️ Competitive player and EPL watcher
+⚽️ Competitive football/soccer player

 🏐 Casual player

-🏋️ Staying active

 🎮 Former Waterloo Esports Overwatch team player, find me climbing the ranks in Valorant